sayo-hs/heftia/README.md

 ## Future Plans
 * Increase effects and nurture the ecosystem
-    * ✅ concurrent/parallel programming, streaming, `co-log`: to be released in v0.5
+    * ✅ concurrent/parallel programming, streaming, subprocess, `co-log`: to be released in v0.5
-    * file system, Subprocesses, POSIX, and so on...
+    * file system, POSIX, and so on...
 * Write practical software using Heftia
 * Support for Applicative effects
 * (Support for [Linear](https://hackage.haskell.org/package/linear-base) effects?)